Assorted pictures of my P112 and P112s belonging to other people.

 This P112 board project is very different from the one Dave Brooks offered.
 The board itself is the same, but that's about all that stayed the same.
 The "native" operating system is now ZSDOS, an enhanced replacement for CP/M 2.2.
 The old DOS+ boot disk can still be used, but is discouraged.
 UZI-180, a Unix clone for the Z180 processor is available in a version specifically customized for the P112.

 In this kit you will get the board with surface-mount parts soldered on, a boot ROM, and serial port pigtails.
-See this parts list for a list of parts, part numbers, and a Mouser Project for ordering the remaining needed parts.
+You also get a bag containing the through-hole parts needed.
+See this parts list for a list of what goes into the bag.
 To this you'll need to add a chassis, power supply, terminal, and floppy drives.

 The documentation has been pulled together into a single PDF file, updated, edited, and cleaned up.
 A copy of the Walnut Creek CP/M CD dated Nov 1994 is included.
 No permission was needed to replicate it.
 Another CD is provided which contains the documentation PDF and lots of other stuff that was deemed interesting (like CP/M 2.2 and UZI-180).